 High-throughput screening (HTS)

 The high-throughput screening facility is a large state-of-the art robotic system.
-With this facility, we aim to enable lab automation of large-scale experiments, with a focus on drug screening.
+Our aim is to enable lab automation of large-scale experiments, with a focus on drug screening.

 Purpose for research